As you struggle with investing for retirement, have you ever considered how much money you lose through costs?

 The amount comprises $240 000 of your contributions and $503 000 of investment gains.

 - With costs of 1%, the $743 000 will be reduced to $581 000 - a loss of $162000!

 - With costs of 3%, the investment that should have been worth $743 000 is now a measly $366 000 - a loss of $377 000.

 Reread this, as it seems to be impossible.
 But unfortunately for you, it's not.

 Then some even sadder news is that some retirement funds have costs higher than 3%.
 And in addition, many funds have not achieved a real return of 5%.

 So in these cases, after 40 years of scrimping and saving, the investors in these funds will receive little or no real investment returns.

-To create the illusion that these numbers are insignificant the costs are quoted as a 'small' percentage.
-These percentages based either on your contribution or the total value of your investment.
+The costs are quoted as a 'small' percentage to create the illusion that they are insignificant.
+But they are based on your contribution or the total value of your investment, or both.

-In this way it is very easy to be fooled into believing they are not significant.
+So without doing the math, it is easy to be fooled into believing they are insignificant.

-In money terms, these 'little' fees It could turn out, to be greater than the actual amount you receive.
+In money terms, the sum of these 'little' fees could have been greater than the amount you receive.